georgewhewell/undervolt/README.rst

 *undervolt* is a program for undervolting Intel CPUs under Linux.
 It works in a similar manner to the Windows program *ThrottleStop* (i.e, `MSR 0x150`).
-You can apply a fixed voltage offset to one of 5 voltage planes, and override your systems temperature target (CPU will throttle when this temperature is reached).
+You can apply a fixed voltage offset to one of 5 voltage planes, override your systems temperature target (CPU will throttle when this temperature is reached), and adjust the system's short and long power budgets (clocks and thus voltages will be altered in order to keep total power usage in these periods under the configured limits).

 For more information, read
 `here <https://github.com/mihic/linux-intel-undervolt>`_.